9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 Haskell programmer, as it yields naturally persistent data structures, and threadsafe functions.
-However, while pure Haskell code is always threadsafe, this is harder to guarantee of C. Even if the documentation indicates the function is likely to expose no side effects, there\'s little to ensure it is also threadsafe, unless explicitly documented as
+However, while pure Haskell code is always threadsafe, this is harder to guarantee of C. Even if the documentation indicates the function is likely to expose no side effects, there's little to ensure it is also threadsafe, unless explicitly documented as "reentrant".
-\"reentrant\".
 Pure, threadsafe C code, while rare, is a valuable commodity.
 It is the easiest flavor of C to use from Haskell.

 Of course, code with side effects is more common in imperative